JaakkoHumalajoki/SchoolProjectElecaster/README.md

 # *Elecaster* - 0xc0ff3e software design project

 This is Tampere University course COMP.SE.110-2020-2021-1 Software Design course repository.

+## View the app

+Latest version of the application is deployed automatically by CI/CD pipeline.
+See it here [https://elecaster.netlify.app/](https://elecaster.netlify.app/)

 ## The assignment